 - Numbness or tingling

 Acute dizziness, even if it only happens once, should be taken seriously and checked out by a medical physician.
-If you experience sudden dizziness, contact us at Physicians Now immediately.
-Our trusted healthcare professionals will work with you to diagnose your symptoms professionally and with care to ensure your well-being.
+If you experience sudden dizziness, contact us immediately.
+A trusted healthcare professional will work with you to diagnose your symptoms professionally and with care to ensure your well-being.